plone/documentation/docs/install/create-project-cookieplone.md

 This will take a few minutes.
 ☕️
-First the backend, then the frontend will be installed.
+First the backend, then Volto as the frontend will be installed.

 When the process completes successfully, it will exit with no message.